Extremis-Vision/LP2A_Lama_Project/README.md

-# 🎮 Projet : Jeu de Cartes LAMA 🃏
+# 🎮 Project: LAMA Card Game 🃏

 ## 📝 Description
-LAMA est un jeu de cartes dynamique et coloré, conçu pour 2 à 6 joueurs, où l'objectif principal est de se débarrasser de ses cartes le plus rapidement possible.
-Le jeu se joue avec un jeu de 56 cartes, incluant des cartes numérotées de 1 à 6 et une carte spéciale de Lama.
-Les points sont comptés à l'aide de jetons noirs et blancs valant repectivement 1 et 10 points
+LAMA is a dynamic and colorful card game designed for 2 to 6 players, where the main objective is to get rid of your cards as quickly as possible.
+The game is played with a deck of 56 cards, including numbered cards from 1 to 6 and a special Lama card.
+Points are counted using black and white tokens worth 1 and 10 points respectively.

-## 🎯 Règles de Base
+## 🎯 Basic Rules

-1. **🃏 Distribution des Cartes :**
+1. **🃏 Dealing the Cards:**
-   - Chaque joueur reçoit 6 cartes au début de la partie.
-   - Le reste des cartes forme la pioche, et la première carte de la pioche est retournée pour commencer la défausse.
+   - Each player receives 6 cards at the beginning of the game.
+   - The remaining cards form the draw pile, and the first card of the draw pile is turned over to start the discard pile.

-2. **🔄 Déroulement de la manche :**
+2. **🔄 Gameplay:**
-   - Les joueurs doivent se débarrasser de leurs cartes en les posant sur la défausse.
-   - Les cartes posées doivent correspondre ou avoir une valeur supérieure de 1.
-   - Sur un Lama, les seuls cartes pouvant être posés sont soit un 1 soit un lama.
-   -
-4. **🏆 Fin de Manche et décompte des points :**
-   - La partie se termine si l'une des personnes n'a plus de carte en main ou si tout le monde a abandonné
-   - Chaque joueur compte les valeurs des cartes restantes en main (chaque valeur ne compte qu’une seule fois et le lama compte pour 10 points).
-La valeur est alors distribuée en jeton.
-   - Si une personne arrive à ne plus avoir de carte à la fin d'une manche il enleve l'un de ses jetons.

-5. **Fin du jeu :**
-   - la partie s'arrete quand l'un des joueurs atteints un total de 40 points ou plus.
-   - Le gagnant est celui avec le moins de point.
+   - Players must get rid of their cards by placing them on the discard pile.
+   - The cards played must match or have a value one higher.
+   - On a Lama, the only cards that can be played are either a 1 or a Lama.

+4. **🏆 End of Round and Scoring:**
+   - The round ends if one of the players has no cards left in hand or if everyone has passed.
+   - Each player counts the values of the remaining cards in hand (each value is counted only once and the Lama counts for 10 points).
+The value is then distributed as tokens.
+   - If a player manages to have no cards left at the end of a round, they remove one of their tokens.

+5. **End of the Game:**
+   - The game ends when one of the players reaches a total of 40 points or more.
+   - The winner is the one with the fewest points.

-## 🎯 Objectif
+## 🎯 Objective
-L'objectif du jeu est de se débarrasser de toutes ses cartes en premier et d'avoir le moins de points possible à la fin du jeu.
+The objective of the game is to get rid of all your cards first and have the fewest points at the end of the game.

-## 👨‍👩‍👧‍👦 Public Cible
+## 👨‍👩‍👧‍👦 Target Audience
-Le jeu est adapté pour les enfants et les adultes, offrant une expérience de jeu amusante et compétitive pour toute la famille.
+The game is suitable for children and adults, offering a fun and competitive gaming experience for the whole family.

 ## 🗺️ Roadmap

-### ✅ Étapes Complétées
+### ✅ Completed Steps
-- [x] **📐 Schéma UML :** Le schéma UML du jeu est terminé.
+- [x] **📐 UML Diagram:** The UML diagram of the game is completed.
-- [x] **🎮 Fonctionnalité de Base :** Le jeu est fonctionnel avec les règles de base implémentées.
+- [x] **🎮 Basic Functionality:** The game is functional with the basic rules implemented.

-### 🚧 Étapes en Cours
+### 🚧 Steps in Progress
-- [ ] **🤖 Bots :** Développement des bots pour jouer contre l'ordinateur.
-- [ ] **🎨 Affichage Graphique :** Amélioration de l'interface graphique pour une meilleure expérience utilisateur.
+- [X] **🤖 Bots:** Development of bots to play against the computer.
+- [X] **🎨 Graphical Display:** Improvement of the graphical interface for a better user experience.

-### 🔜 Étapes à Venir
+### 🔜 Upcoming Steps
-- [ ] **🧪 Tests :** Tests approfondis pour garantir la stabilité et l'équilibre du jeu.
-- [ ] **📦 Déploiement :** Préparation pour le déploiement et la distribution du jeu.
+- [X] **🧪 Tests:** Thorough testing to ensure the stability and balance of the game.